 5. Office Supplies – As long as office supplies (non-capital expenses) are purchased and used only for your business, they may be considered as standard business expenses and deducted.

-The new tax law raises the depreciation limit to $1 million and the depreciation rate from 50% to 100% on equipment bought and placed into service after September 27, 2017.
+The TCJA raised the depreciation limit to $1 million and the depreciation rate from 50% to 100% on certain qualified property bought and placed into service after September 27, 2017.
 See Publication 946 for more.

 7. Educational Expenses – Do you attend seminars related to your business?
 Do you take continuing education classes or maintain subscriptions and dues in relevant professional societies?
 If these expenses relate to your profession, they may be deducted.